mirkin/pi-word-clock/docs/new_pi_setup.md

 set -o vi

 ##VIM
-had to change version to get powerline working sudo apt-get install vim-nox
+had to change version to get powerline working
+sudo apt-get install vim-nox

 Buffer = in-memory text can have many
 Window = viewport of buffer can tile and split
 Tab = Collection of windows

 config file is ~/.vimrc
 syntax on " syntax hilite
-set number " show line numbers filetype indent on " filetype specifix indents good for coding set wildmenu " shows autocomplete matches with tab set modeline " allows you to do make settings in a file using # vim: tabstop=8 etc.
+set number " show line numbers
+filetype indent on " filetype specifix indents good for coding
+set wildmenu " shows autocomplete matches with tab in command mode
+set modeline " allows you to do make settings in a file using # vim: tabstop=8 so your python or javascript file can send settings to vim which only apply for that file.

+hjkl to move cursor
+ESC  or ctrl-[ normal mode
+i insert
+a append
+R replace mode type over the top
+A append at end of line
+:q! quit don't save
-hjkl to move cursor, ESC  or ctrl-[ normal mode, i insert, a append :q! quit don't save, :wq save and quit u undo, ctrl r redo, U undo entire line, p inserts text just deleted after cursor, r replace char with next char to be typed, c change so ce then type will change end of a word c$ change to end of line ctrl g - line number and col etc.
+ZZ or :wq save and quit
+u undo, ctrl r redo, U undo entire line
+p inserts text just deleted after cursor
+r replace char with next char to be typed, c change so ce then type will change to the end of a word c$ change to end of line
+ctrl g - line number and col etc.

 **USEFUL**